Excel AVERAGE Function

 - number2 - [optional] A number or cell reference that refers to numeric values.

 The AVERAGE function calculates the average of numbers provided as arguments.
 To calculate the average, Excel sums all numeric values and divides by the count of numeric values.
-This behavior can be replicated with the SUM and COUNT functions like this:

 The AVERAGE function will ignore logical values and numbers entered as text.
 If you need to include these values in the average, see the AVERAGEA function.